 Being able to visualize means “to recall or form mental images or pictures.”
 When we teach children to visualize, we are helping them understand the thoughts and pictures created in their own minds.

-Summarizing means to break down a text into its most essential pieces, and retelling only those fundamental parts.
+Summarizing means to break down a text into its most essential pieces and retelling only those fundamental parts.
 You can actually teach summarizing at the same time you introduce determining importance because they are very similar.
-It’s the last of the seven strategies, and it’s the one that I address in this post, Unpacking Summarizing.
+Here’s a link to more info and ideas on Unpacking Summarizing.

 As teachers, we must teach the seven specific skills explicitly to our kiddos to ensure their future success as readers.
 Each reading comprehension skill is unique.
 Therefore, we need to teach these skills independently and apply them as a whole.

-This post has been full of information, and I want to make sure you didn’t miss any of the links to the other posts.
+With all of this great information, I want to make sure you didn’t miss any of the links to the other posts.
 So, here are the links one more time…

 - Activating Prior Knowledge – Vicki at babiestobookworms.com